 Off-street paths connect urban areas and communities in the Region and provide routes separated from motorized traffic.
-These bicycle paths provide both opportunities for active recreation and a well-connected network which can provide a viable alternative to the automobile.
-Filling gaps in the trail network and ensuring proper maintenance can encourage more non-recreation bicycle travel.
+These bicycle paths provide both opportunities for active recreation and a well-connected network that can provide a viable alternative to the automobile.
+Filling gaps in the trail network and ensuring proper maintenance can encourage more nonrecreation bicycle travel.